myugan/awesome-docker-security/README.md

 - [gVisor](https://github.com/google/gvisor) - An application kernel, written in Go, that implements a substantial portion of the Linux system surface.
 - [Kata Container](https://github.com/kata-containers/kata-containers) - An open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs.
+- [sysbox](https://github.com/nestybox/sysbox) - An open-source container runtime that enables Docker containers to act as virtual servers capable of running software such as Systemd, Docker, and Kubernetes in them.
+Launch inner containers, knowing that the outer container is strongly isolated from the underlying host.

 ### Container Scanning